bluekitchen/btstack/chipset/README.md

 ### STLC2500D

-It offers the Bluetooth V2.1 + EDR chipset STLC2500D that supports SPI and UART H4 connection.
+It offers the Bluetooth V2.1 + EDR chipset STLC2500D, which supports SPI and UART H4 connections.

-**BD Addr** can be set with custom command although all chipsets have an official address stored.
+**BD Addr** can be set with a custom command, although all chipsets have an official address stored.

 **SCO data** might work.
 We didn't try.

-**Baud rate** can be set with custom command.
+**Baud rate** can be set with a custom command.
 The baud rate change of the chipset happens within 0.5 seconds.
-At least on BTstack, knowning exactly when the command was fully sent over the UART is non-trivial, so BTstack switches to the new baud rate after 100 ms to expect the command response on the new speed.
+At least in BTstack, knowing exactly when the command was fully sent over the UART is non-trivial, so BTstack switches to the new baud rate after 100 ms to expect the command response at the new speed.

 **Init scripts** are not required although it is possible to upload firmware patches.

-**BTstack integration**: Support for the STLC2500C is provided by *btstack_chipset_stlc.c*.
-During the setup, *btstack_chipset_stlc2500d_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.
-It enables higher UART baud rate and to set the BD Addr during startup.
+**BTstack integration**: Support for the STLC2500D is provided by *btstack_chipset_stlc.c*.
+During setup, the *btstack_chipset_stlc2500d_instance* function is used to get a *btstack_chipset_t* instance, which is passed to the *hci_init* function.
+It enables a higher UART baud rate and allows setting the BD Addr during startup.

 ### BlueNRG

-The BlueNRG series is an LE-only SoC which can be used with an HCI Firmware over a custom SPI interface.
+The BlueNRG series is an LE-only SoC that can be used with HCI firmware over a custom SPI interface.

 ### STM32-WB

-The STM32-WB5x series microcontroller is an SoC with a multi-protocol 2.4 Ghz radio co-processor.
+The STM32-WB5x series microcontroller is an SoC with a multi-protocol 2.4 GHz radio coprocessor.
 It provides a virtual HCI interface.

 ### STM32-WB0

-The STM32-WB50 series microcontroller is an SoC with a multi-protocol 2.4 Ghz radio co-processor.
+The STM32-WB50 series microcontroller is an SoC with a multi-protocol 2.4 GHz radio coprocessor.
 The [STM32Cube MCU Package for STM32WB0 series](https://www.st.com/en/embedded-software/stm32cubewb0.html) provides the HCI firmware.

 To flash this firmware, you can:
 - [Download and Install STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html)
 - [Download and Unzip the STM32WB0 MCU Package](https://www.st.com/en/embedded-software/stm32cubewb0.html)
 - Open STM32CubeIDE
-- Import projects`Projects/{Your DevKit}/Applications/BLE/BLE_TransparentMode/STM32CubeIDE` and make sure the option 'copy into workspace' is unchecked
+- Import the project at `Projects/{Your DevKit}/Applications/BLE/BLE_TransparentMode/STM32CubeIDE` and make sure the "copy into workspace" option is unchecked
 - In `ble_conf.h`, add the line:
   - `#define BLESTACK_CONTROLLER_ONLY 1`
 - Replace the controller+stack library with the controller only library: